nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     | 4         |  Fiona                                                                             |
     |___________|____________________________________________________________________________________|

-The following occurs when there are no existing student list in the student list collection.
+The following occurs when there are no existing student lists in the student list collection.

     >>> studentlist view
     There is no existing student list.